Christmas Markets Along the Rhine- Cruise the Rhine in December

 Basel Christmas Market- The End of this Christmas Markets on the Rhine Journey

-The very cosmopolitan city of Basel is located in the three-country corner of Switzerland, very close to both France and Germany.
-It hosts the LARGEST Christmas Market in Switzerland with the longest illuminated Christmas Street, so there are loads of Christmas shopping possibilities (what is it with these markets?
-They all want to boast about having the largest something or other).
+The cosmopolitan city of Basel is situated in the three-country corner of Switzerland, close to both France and Germany.
+It hosts the largest Christmas Market in Switzerland, with the longest illuminated Christmas Street, offering numerous Christmas shopping possibilities.
 You will find several Christmas Specialty Shops, like the Johann Wanner Christmas House.

-The Old Town is lit up and lined with shops, and the facades of the modern buildings are lit up with thousands of lights.
+The Old Town is illuminated and lined with shops, and the facades of the modern buildings are adorned with thousands of lights.
 Hundreds of decorated pine trees line the streets.
-Basel prides itself on its culture, and there are many music concerts throughout the city.
+Basel prides itself on its culture, and the city hosts numerous music concerts throughout the year.

 AND for those of you traveling with reluctant shoppers, there is a Santas on Harleys Parade!
 Fifty Santas on decorated Harleys will parade through town.
 It’s fun for everyone!